AMWA-TV/bcp-003/best-practice-authorisation.md

 }
 ```

-Authorisation servers MAY only have support for certain NMOS API specifications, and MAY only
+Authorisation Servers MAY only have support for certain NMOS API specifications, and MAY only
 support certain versions of such APIs.

 #### Size Considerations